 Prescription Medications to Treat Restless Legs Syndrome

 Restless legs syndrome (RLS) is one of the most common sleep disorders.
 It causes unpleasant sensations in the legs and an uncontrollable urge to move the legs.
+It can even affect the arms.
 People often find these feelings hard to describe.
 They may mention aching, throbbing, itching, pulling, twitching, or tingling.1,2

 There are several ways to treat restless legs syndrome (RLS), including lifestyle changes, devices, prescription drugs, and home remedies.
 It may take a combination of all of these to reduce the leg sensations and get a good night’s sleep.
-In general, medicine is most often prescribed only for moderate to severe RLS after non-drug options have not worked.
+In general, medicine is most often prescribed only for moderate to severe RLS.

 Prescription drugs for restless legs syndrome